Yuviray/SudokuJS/README.md

 Room for improvement:
 - Improvement to be done 1
 - Improvement to be done 2
+- Nico Maldonado:
+    * I would like to improve on communication with my teammates so that I can implement functions easier.

 To do:
 - Feature to be added 1